Key takeaways

 Supply chains are a network of moving parts.
 From sourcing raw materials to selling to retailers, knowing how your supply chain works can help you make the best decisions for your business.
-Today, we’re looking at a specific part of that supply chain: wholesaler vs distributor.
+Today, we’re looking at a specific part of that supply chain: wholesaler vs distributor, and why the distinction matters for businesses deciding how to buy and sell.

 To grasp the concept of wholesalers and distributors, let’s first discuss the larger whole that they are a part of, supply chains.
 The main elements and players in any supply chain typically include:

-• Manufacturers: The product journey begins with manufacturers.
-They produce physical products by converting raw materials, components, and parts into finished goods.
+- Manufacturers: The product journey begins with manufacturers.
+They produce physical products by converting raw materials, components, and parts into finished goods through manufacturing processes.

 Supply chains operate differently depending on the industry and context, but each player in the supply chain relies on the others to carry out their role effectively.
 Much like the old saying, a chain is only as strong as its weakest link.

-The terms wholesaler and distributor are often used interchangeably.
-In reality, there are key differences.
+The terms wholesaler and distributor are often used interchangeably, but the most important wholesaler and distributor differences become clear once you look at who each one serves.
 While wholesalers and distributors sell their products to retailers, their goals differ.
 Each can have benefits for your business, so it’s essential to know the differences when deciding who to work with.

 Let’s look in more detail.